 The 15 lake stations identified in Table 3 will be located using a global positioning system.
 Measurements and collections will be made at each station at the frequencies listed in Table 6.
-Sampling and field processing methodologies follow the Vermont Watershed Management Division's Fields methods manual (VTDEC, 2006) (www.anr.state.vt.us/dec/waterq/bass/docs/bs\fieldmethodsmanual.pdf) and the New York Division of Water's Lake Champlain LTM SOP NYSDEC SOP 401-11, 2011 hereafter referenced as NYSDEC 2011.
+Sampling and field processing methodologies follow the Vermont Watershed Management Division's Fields methods manual (VTDEC, 2012) (www.anr.state.vt.us/dec/waterq/bass/docs/bs_fieldmethodsmanual.pdf) and the New York Division of Water's Lake Champlain LTM SOP NYSDEC SOP 401-11, 2011 hereafter referenced as NYSDEC 2011.

 Hydrolab® MS-5 multi-probe units will be utilized at the stations to record temperature, oxygen, pH, conductivity, and chlorophyll (VT crew beginning 2011) at 1m increments.
 Dissolved oxygen will be measured using a luminescent optical probe.
 Chlorophyll profiles will be measured using an optical fluorometric probe.
-Also, a modified iodometric (Winkler) titration method, with the azide reagent eliminated, will be used to measure water column dissolved oxygen at 5-11 discrete depths at deep lake stations 4, 7, 19, 25, 34, and 36 (VTDEC, 2006; NYSDEC 2011).
+Also, a modified iodometric (Winkler) titration method, with the azide reagent eliminated, will be used to measure water column dissolved oxygen at 5-11 discrete depths at deep lake stations 4, 25, and 34 (VTDEC, 2012; NYSDEC 2011).
+Winkler analyses have been employed as a QA check on the data generated by the multi-probes.
+Over the years, very good correlations between the winkler and the luminescent (optical) DO probes has been observed.
+Comparisons between the two methods for 2015 is displayed in Figure 8.
+Beginning with the 2016 field season, the project will reduce the number of winkler analyses performed by approximately 75% to save both costs and time.

-Visual transparency using a Secchi disk will be measured and recorded (VTDEC, 2006; NYSDEC 2011).
+Visual transparency using a Secchi disk will be measured and recorded (VTDEC, 2012; NYSDEC 2011).